Philip IV of France: Revaluation

 After bringing the Flemish War to a victorious conclusion in 1305, Philip on 8 June 1306 ordered the silver content of new coinage to be raised back to its 1285 level of 3.96 grams of silver per livre.
 To harmonize the strength of the old and new currencies, the debased coinage of 1303 was devalued accordingly by two-thirds.
 The debtors were driven to penury by the need to repay their loans in the new, strong currency.
 This led to rioting in Paris on 30 December 1306, forcing Philip to briefly seek refuge in the Paris Temple, the headquarters of the Knights Templar.

 Perhaps seeking to control the silver of the Jewish mints to put the revaluation to effect, Philip ordered the expulsion of the Jews on 22 July 1306 and confiscated their property on 23 August, collecting at least 140,000 LP with this measure.
 With the Jews gone, Philip appointed royal guardians to collect the loans made by the Jews, and the money was passed to the Crown.
-After Philip, in 1315, the Jews were invited back with an offer of 12 years of guaranteed residence, free from government interference.
-In 1322, the Jews were expelled again by the King's successor.
+His son and successor, Louis X, invited Jews back in 1315 with an offer of 12 years under a strict charter.

-When Philip levied taxes on the French clergy of one half their annual income, he caused an uproar within the Catholic Church and the papacy, prompting Pope Boniface VIII to issue the bull Clericis Laicos (1296), forbidding the transference of any church property to the French Crown.
+When Philip levied taxes on the French clergy of one-half their annual income, he caused an uproar within the Catholic Church and the papacy, prompting Pope Boniface VIII to issue the bull Clericis Laicos (1296), forbidding the transference of any church property to the French Crown.
 Philip retaliated by forbidding the removal of bullion from France.
 By 1297, Boniface agreed to Philip's taxation of the clergy in emergencies.

 In 1301, Philip had the bishop of Pamier arrested for treason.
 Boniface called French bishops to Rome to discuss Philip's actions.
 In response, Philip convoked an assembly of bishops, nobles and grand bourgeois of Paris in order to condemn the Pope.
 This precursor to the Estates General appeared for the first time during his reign, a measure of the professionalism and order that his ministers were introducing into government.
 This assembly, which was composed of clergy, nobles, and burghers, gave support to Philip.

-Boniface retaliated with the celebrated bull Unam Sanctam (1302), a declaration of papal supremacy.
-Philip gained a victory, after having sent his agent Guillaume de Nogaret to arrest Boniface at Anagni.
+Boniface retaliated with the famous bull Unam Sanctam (1302), a declaration of papal supremacy.
+Philip gained victory, after having sent his agent Guillaume de Nogaret to arrest Boniface at Anagni.
 The pope escaped but died soon afterward.
 The French archbishop Bertrand de Goth was elected pope as Clement V and thus began the so-called Babylonian Captivity of the papacy (1309–76), during which the official seat of the papacy moved to Avignon, an enclave surrounded by French territories, and was subjected to French control.